tc39/notes/meetings/2017-07/jul-27.md

 YK: Concerned about process

 MLS: Like the proposal of Rex chairing two meetings and then having an election in January.
-DE and LBR are interested in being vice chairs.
+DE and LEO are interested in being vice chairs.
 We should jump at the opportunity!

 BT: I don't see a reason to attach an "interim" title to the chair.